danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-19-using-themes-in-asp-net-mvc.md

 </html>
 ```

-This will never be displayed and doesn't disturb the app in any way, but makes
+This is not displayed and doesn't affect the app in any way, but applies the default theme.
-the default theme work.